richmahn/en_tn/1ch/front/intro.md

 #### What are 1 and 2 Chronicles about? ####

-The purpose of 1 and 2 Chronicles was to retell the genealogy of Adam to Jacob, and the history of Israel leading up to the death of David.
-These books were probably written for the Jews who returned from exile in Babylon.
-The purpose was to give the people instructions on how to avoid repeating the sins of their ancestors who were unfaithful to the covenant with Yahweh.
+First Chronicles retold the list of descendants from Adam to Jacob.
+It then retold the list of descendants from Jacob to the first king of Israel.
+Second Chronicles retold the history of Israel from the time of Solomon.
+It ended when the Babylonian army attacked Judah and took some of the people to Babylon.
+The writers of Chronicles probably wrote these books for the Jews who returned from exile in Babylon.
+The purpose was to instruct the people to avoid disobeying God as their ancestors did.

 #### How should the titles of 1 and 2 Chronicles be translated? ####